faasm/cpp/docs/upgrade-llvm.md

 Check push these changes to a new branch, then:

+- Run `inv container.llvm --push`
+- Start an instance of the new LLVM container, check you can run `clang` to compile a simple hello world to WASM
-- Run the `inv container.toolchain` task
+- Run `inv container.sysroot --push`
 - Test it out
-- Run the `inv container.push-toolchain` task

 ## Updating the LLVM submodule